Sign In Forgot Password

 Gabbai Resources

-Gabbai Playbook (Click here to download pdf)
+Gabbai Playbook ("The Beth Emeth Gabbai Bible") - Click here to download pdf

 This manual is designed to assist individuals in performing the function of Gabbai during a Torah service at Congregation Beth Emeth.
 This handbook addresses Torah Services held on Shabbat (morning and afternoon), Festivals, Rosh Hashanah, Yom Kippur (morning and afternoon), Hanukkah, and weekdays.